How to Limit Project Risk Using Phase Zero

-Most self-service kiosk projects start with a list of known problems to solve and requirements to meet, but those are the known unknowns; it is often the unknown unknowns that cause a project to struggle.
-At Advanced Kiosks, we recommend spending a bit of time at the beginning of the project to bring those unknowns into the light.
+Most projects start with a list of known problems to solve and requirements to meet.
+It is often the problems that we didn’t even know existed that cause a project to struggle, though, at Advanced Kiosks, we recommend spending a bit of time at the beginning of the project to bring these unknown problems to light to limit project risk.

 A Project Phase Zero typically runs through the following stages:

-- Discovery – meetings with stakeholders to get all the known information and requirements on the table
+- Discovery: meetings with stakeholders to get all the known information and requirements on the table

-- Understanding – extrapolate the additional unknowns and capture a complete set of requirements
+- Understanding: extrapolate the additional unknowns and capture a complete set of requirements

-- Preliminary Design – produce early workflows and example screens to show possible design directions
+- Preliminary Design: produce early workflows and example screens to show possible design directions

-- Prototyping – create any needed physical or digital prototypes to ensure feasibility
+- Prototyping: create any needed physical or digital prototypes to ensure feasibility

 An important thing to remember is that a Phase Zero effort is not a long commitment.
 Depending on the size and complexity of the project, it could be anywhere from a few days to a couple of weeks of total time and effort.